2050plus/2050plus/doc/veka_configurations.rst

 * Potential 				(MWhmax)
 * Carrier(s)

-The cost database (which can be found `here <https://github.com/pypsa/technology-data>`_) has a granularity of up to 5 years and is mostly based on the Danish Energy Agency (DEA) forecasts (March 2018 - August 2023).
+The cost database (https://github.com/pypsa/technology-data) has a granularity of up to 5 years and is mostly based on the Danish Energy Agency (DEA) forecasts (March 2018 - August 2023).

 It must be noted nonetheless that for some technologies, some techno-economic parameters are set from the configuration file instead of the cost database.